TheRatest/hlae-observer-tools/README.md

 # **HLAE Observer Tools**

 HLAE Observer Tools is a (remote) observing control system for Counter-Strike 2 observing.
 It enables an observer desk to control and monitor an HLAE-injected game instance with low latency.
+This project is unaffiliated with @advancedfx and HLAE, but uses a modified fork to function.

 ---